manja7304/Intelligent-Chat-Interface/README.md

 - Add comprehensive docstrings
 - Include type hints where appropriate
 - Write unit tests for new features
+- Update documentation for new features

+### Pull Request Process
+1. Ensure all tests pass
+2. Update README.md if needed
+3. Add screenshots for UI changes
+4. Request review from maintainers

 ## 📄 License